 These changes mean that fewer taxpayers will be subject to AMT during the tax years 2018-2025.
 However, unless Congress takes further action, these provisions will sunset after 2025, and the AMT rules will revert to pre-TCJA levels.

-As of 2023, four US states (California, Colorado, Connecticut, and Minnesota) impose a state-level AMT.
-The rules and rates for state-level AMT, and other state-level taxes, differ from the federal AMT, and the income thresholds and exemption amounts can also vary.
-Here is an overview of the state-level AMT rules for each of these states:
+As of 2024, four US states (California, Colorado, Connecticut, and Minnesota) impose a state-level AMT.
+The rules and tax rates for state-level AMT, and other state-level taxes, differ from the federal AMT, and the income thresholds and exemption amounts can also vary.

 State-level tax laws are subject to change and should be carefully monitored every year.
 If you live in one of these states, it’s essential to be familiar with the state-specific AMT rules, and other state-level tax implications to minimize your overall tax liability.

-Tax Planning Strategies to Minimize AMT Exposure
+How to Minimize AMT

 Navigating the rules of AMT requires proactive tax planning, especially for taxpayers with significant preference items like ISOs.
 Here are some specific strategies you can use to minimize your exposure: